kansoftware/TradingBasics/README.md

 ## About

-This is classes, types and functions for creating trading strategies and bots with C++ compilers.
+These classes, types and functions are suitable for creating trading strategies and bots using C++ compilers.

 ## Depends